NoobToast/home-lab-documenation/designing-your-network.md

 Shuffle is an open-source SOAR tool that automates and links security workflows between platforms like Wazuh, pfSense, and email scanners.
 With its drag-and-drop interface, you can create workflows that trigger automatic responses — such as alerting, IP blocking, or ticket creation — reducing manual work and speeding up incident response.

-### Network Antivirus – ClamAV

-ClamAV is an open-source antivirus engine that scans files, emails, and network traffic for malware using frequently updated signature databases.
-It integrates with mail servers and tools like Wazuh or pfSense to provide an extra layer of protection, catching threats that slip past perimeter defenses.

-### Network Monitoring – Netdata

-Netdata is a lightweight, real-time monitoring tool that visualizes system and network performance through an interactive dashboard.
-It tracks CPU, memory, disk, and network usage with second-by-second updates, integrates with Wazuh or Prometheus, and helps identify bottlenecks or anomalies instantly.

 ### How It All Fits Together